 There continues to be evidence of feasting and consumption of alchoholic drinks at funerals.
 Through the Bronze Age from Early Cypriot (from 2300/2400BC) through Late Cypriot IIC (to 1200BC) most burials (at least the known, higher status ones where most of the objects in my collection were found) were in rock cut tombs, often in limestone and often prone to flooding.
 Consequently many objects have calcium salt deposits on them and may have floated around.
 The bodies were laid on rock cut benches, or in niches for children and infants, and the vessels and other objects and offerings were laid on the floor.

-The date designation of the main Early/Middle/Late Cypriot divisions are now not considered to be the most useful but despite others being suggested the old ones persist.
-In particular the start of the Middle Cypriot was only chosen because of the start of painted wares and it otherwise cuts across a period better considered together.
-I have placed several items from this period at the end of the Early Cypriot section, which might as likely have come from the Middle Cypriot I.
+The divisions of Early/Middle/Late Cypriot are now not considered to be the most meaningful, but despite others being suggested the old ones persist.
+In particular the start of the Middle Cypriot simply marks the start of painted wares, and otherwise cuts in two a period better considered as one.
+I have placed items from the Early Cypriot II/Middle Cypriot I at the end of the Early Cypriot section.